 From Rome to the coast of Amalfi, magically suspended between the sky and the sea, and Matera and its unique sets.
 Then Puglia, on the footprints of an endless procession of conquerors and cultures, stamped in stone, gold and marble.
-Seas of olives, olive-green seas and food the equal to any in Italy.
+Seas of olives, olive-green seas and exceptional food.
 And finally, lively Naples and Tivoli, the country resort of Emperors and Cardinals!